Stuart Holmes

 Stuart Holmes (born Joseph Liebchen; March 10, 1884 – December 29, 1971) was an American actor and sculptor whose career spanned seven decades.
 He appeared in almost 450 films between 1909 and 1964, sometimes credited as Stewart Holmes.

 Biography

 Holmes was born Joseph Liebchen on March 10, 1884, in Chicago, Illinois, where he was educated.

 For 20 years, Holmes performed in vaudeville and on stage, with the latter often being in Shakespeare's plays.
 His work in the theater included a stint in Germany.

-Holmes's film career began in 1911 and ended with The Man Who Shot Liberty Valance (1962).
+Holmes's film career began in 1911 and ended with an uncredited appearance inYoungblood Hawke (1964).

 As a sculptor, Holmes created work for at least three California United States post offices — in Oceanside (1936), Claremont (1937), and Bell (1937).